SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 The envelope model in cylindrical coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In :program:`Smilei` the :doc:`laser_envelope` described in [Terzani]_, [MassimoPPCF2019]_ for cartesian geometries has been implemented also in cylindrical geometry, as described in [Massimo2020]_.
+The :doc:`laser_envelope` for cartesian geometries has been implemented also in cylindrical geometry, as described in [Massimo2020]_.

-The azimuthal decomposition technique is used in this case, but only the mode :math:`m=0` can be retained in the present implementation, i.e. the electromagnetic fields and the envelope fields will have perfect cylindrical symmetry with respect to the envelope propagation axis :math:`x`.
+Only the mode :math:`m=0` is available for the envelope in the present implementation, i.e. the electromagnetic and envelope fields have perfect cylindrical symmetry with respect to the envelope propagation axis :math:`x`.

-The main difference compared to the cartesian geometry lies in the envelope equation, Eq. :eq:`envelope_equation` of the page :doc:`laser_envelope`.
+The main difference compared to the cartesian geometry lies in the envelope equation (see Eq. :eq:`envelope_equation`).
+The assumption of cylindrical symmetry removes derivatives with respect :math:`\theta`, leading to:
-While the Laplacian operator :math:`\nabla^2` is defined as :math:`\partial_x^2`, :math:`\partial_x^2+\partial_y^2` and :math:`\partial_x^2+\partial_y^2+\partial_z^2`
-in 1D, 2D and 3D cartesian coordinates respectively, the envelope equation in `AMcylindrical` geometry of course uses the Laplacian in cylindrical coordinates.
-Additionally, due to the assumption of cylindrical symmetry, the derivatives with respect to the azimuthal angle are all zero by definition.
-Thus, in this geometry the envelope equation solved in :program:`Smilei` is:

 .. math::
-  :label: envelope_equation
+  :label: envelope_equation_AM

+  \partial^2_x\tilde{A}
+  +\frac{1}{r}\partial_r(r\partial_r\tilde{A})
-  \partial^2_x\tilde{A}+\frac{1}{r}\partial_r(r\partial_r\tilde{A})+2i\left(\partial_x \tilde{A} + \partial_t \tilde{A}\right)-\partial^2_t\tilde{A}=\chi \tilde{A}.
+  +2i\left(\partial_x \tilde{A} + \partial_t \tilde{A}\right)

-The electromagnetic fields evolve as described in :doc:`azimuthal_modes_decomposition` with only the mode :math:`m=0`, or equivalently neglecting all the derivatives along the azimuthal angle in Maxwell's Equations written in cylindrical coordinates.

-As in a typical :program:`Smilei` simulation in cylindrical coordinates, the particles evolve in the 3D space, with their positions and momenta described in cartesian coordinates.
+  -\partial^2_t\tilde{A}
+  =   \chi \tilde{A}.

-The envelope approximation coupled to the cylindrical symmetry assumption can greatly speed-up a simulation of a physical set-up where these assumptions are suited.
-Compared to a 3D envelope simulation with the same number of particles, a cylindrical envelope simulation has a speed-up which scales linearly as the double of the transverse number of cells of the window.
-This speed-up can arrive to at least a factor 100 for lasers with transverse sizes of the order of tens of microns.
+The envelope approximation coupled to the cylindrical symmetry can greatly speed-up the simulation: compared to a 3D envelope simulation with the same number of particles, it has a speed-up which scales linearly as twice the transverse number of cells.
-Compared to a 3D standard laser simulation with the same number of particles, the speed-up of a cylindrical envelope simulation can arrive to at least a factor 1000 for lasers of durations of the order of tens of femtoseconds.
+This speed-up can reach 100 for lasers with transverse sizes of the order of tens of microns.
+Compared to a standard 3D laser simulation with the same number of particles, the speed-up of a cylindrical envelope simulation can reach 1000 for lasers of durations of the order of tens of femtoseconds.
 These comparisons assume the same longitudinal window size and the same transverse size for the simulated physical space.